Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 - *Ship Crew Offerings:*
 #### The Tidal Weave:
 >The Tidal Weave is a renowned textile mill producing exquisite fabrics, known for their sea-inspired patterns and magical properties.
 Here, artisans skillfully blend dyes and enchantments, creating cloth that shimmers like the ocean.

+**Buying Magical Clothes:**
+- Clothes of elemental protection: They give resistance to a damage type, but after taking N-instances of damage, they revert to non-magical clothing.
 #### The Breweries of Brine:
 > The Breweries of Brine are famous for their unique sea-infused brews, offering everything from salty ales to kelp-flavored spirits.
 These breweries supply many of the taverns and drinking establishments in the town.

+**Booze for Sale:**
+-

+**Mission:**
+- A beer vat has begun producing bad beer and repair crews have gone missing in the vat.
+Go explore the vat.
+At the heart is a beer-octopus tainting the waters.
+	- Reward: Endless decanted of beer.
 #### The Trading Post:
 > The Trading Post is a bustling hub of exchange, where exotic goods from distant lands meet the necessities of daily life.
 Traders and adventurers converge here, bartering everything from spices to enchanted relics.
 #### Briar's Forge:
 > Briar's Forge is the go-to destination for finely crafted weapons and armor, where the clang of hammers rings out day and night.
 The forge is run by the legendary blacksmith Briar, known for his skill in imbuing steel with mystical energies.
 #### The Salvage Yards:
 > The Salvage Yards are a sprawling expanse where the remnants of shipwrecks and lost cargo are brought to be dismantled or repurposed.
 Treasure hunters and inventors scour the yards, searching for valuable artifacts and rare materials.
 Creatures lurk in the darkness.

+**Missions:**
+- Clear the yards: A evil creature runs amok attacking those who have paid to scavenge.
+- Find the Sahuaguin: Some Sahuaguin are hiding in the yards.
+They are in cohorts with [[Tennyson Heralds]] at the Temple Glade, as well as [[Dmitri Mironov]] and [[Igor Larionov]].

 ## Commerce
 | Store Name           | Description                                                                                                                                                                                 | Owner                                | Goods              | Specials                                                               |